From the occupied territories of the Multnomah Chinook

 We will look back on the Resistance Ecology Conferences with mixed feelings and ambivalence.
 Where are we now in comparison to when we started?
 What has changed?
 Has the concept of intersectionality been decontextualized and appropriated by privileged animal advocates under the dubious auspices of a vegan-washed neoliberal pluralism?
 How can we resist the temptation to have our work assimilated into social, political, and economic structures, of which animal use is a fundamental form?
 What is the relationship between animal liberation and the land?
 How can we support place-based struggle that resists incursions against the land and indigenous sovereignty, while negotiating the dimension of the animal subjectivity within colonial-capitalist nation-states?

 These sorts of questions do not have easy answers, but we chose to engage them rather than dismiss them as distractions or disruptions.
 For us, that work will continue into new projects that will be extensions and manifestations of what we originally set out to do: to build a horizontal network grounded in the land, the resistance of nonhuman animals, solidarity and coalition politics, and dynamic campaigns to confront power and capital.
 The Resistance Ecology Conference has ended, but this movement is just beginning.

 Animal rights is dead.
 Long live animal liberation!

 If you were unable to attend, Burning Hearts Media recorded the majority of presentations and workshops from the three Resistance Ecology Conferences and has them available for viewing on their Vimeo.

-We will be maintaining this domain name for one more year, so we can still be reached at email@example.com.
+We are still maintaining this domain name, so we can still be reached at email@example.com.